 If there is a delay in diagnosis, and treatment and the infection spreads to the brain, joints, and starts forming complex biofilms then all bets are off when it comes to using a single antibiotic as treatment.
 While antibiotics should still be used as a first line of defense, they probably will only put most people into remission unless they’re put an extended therapy of antibiotics in combo with other drugs to address biofilms and persister cells.
 Any doctor who only treats Lyme disease with short rounds of a single antibiotic does not understand how Lyme disease works.
 Meanwhile, doctors who use multiple antibiotics or antibiotics for a long period of time risk damaging their patients nerves, mental health, metabolic systems (blood sugar), and hearts.
 So even if the antibiotics work, the patient will suffer both last damage from the antibiotics as well as the damage caused by Lyme disease itself.

-As stated earlier, anyone who has Lyme disease should probably be taking other antimicrobial medications and supplements that can break up or prevent the formation of new biofilms in addition to the antibiotics.
+As stated earlier, anyone who has Lyme disease should probably be taking other antimicrobial medications and supplements that can break up or prevent the formation of new biofilms in addition to the antibiotics such as Biocidin (although not necessarily at the same time as antibiotics).
 As well as boost the patients immune systems with adaptogen herbs and mushrooms.
 Fighting Lyme disease and co-infections is not the same as fighting off other more common bacterial infections.
 It effects a whole range of systems in the body, and will evade and suppress the immune system enabling other bacterial infections, viral infections, fungal infections, and even parasites.

 Due to Borrelia Burgdorferi’s ability to form biofilms and leave behind persister cells, as previously discussed, chronic Lyme disease needs to be treated like an antibiotic resistant infection.
 Especially if someone has already been treated with antibiotics and are still presenting with symptoms.
 A recent discovery found that Lyme disease also releases a persistent antigen that causes Lyme arthritis called peptidoglycan.